ACM Student Chapter Excellence Awards

-The ACM Student Chapter Excellence Awards Program recognizes chapters that display considerable initiative during the academic year.
+The ACM Student Chapter Excellence Awards are held every year in Spring.
+These Awards recognize chapters that display considerable initiative during the academic year.
 All student chapters in good standing are encouraged to apply for this award in five key areas.
-Winning chapters in each of these five areas receive $500 and a "best of" icon to proudly display on their chapter's Web page.
-These chapters are featured on the ACM Web site and in ACM MemberNet.
+Winning chapters in each of these five areas receive $500 USD and a "best of" icon to proudly display on their chapter's website.
+These chapters are featured on the ACM website and in ACM MemberNet.

 Apply for an Award

 The ACM Student Chapter Excellence Awards will reopen in March 2020.

 For ACM student chapters that sponsor a series of exceptional activities throughout the year or have focused their efforts on a single major activity.
 Tell us about your chapter's most successful activities.
 Be sure to describe each activity, including how many people participated, how it was funded, and what made it a success.
 If you have web pages for these activities, include the URLs.